Trulli exit a significant low for Italy

 LONDON Jarno Trulli's abrupt departure from Formula One on Friday triggered no shockwaves around the world but the Italian's exit was still a significant moment for the glamour sport and the home of Ferrari.

-Trulli had not scored a point since 2009 and the quality of the Montepulciano d'Abruzzo wines coming out of his vineyards has won more recognition than his achievements at the wheel in recent years.
+Trulli had not scored a point since 2009 and the quality of the Montepulciano d'Abruzzo wines coming out of his vineyards were as famous as any achievements behind the wheel.

 However, until Caterham decided to replace the 37-year-old with the Finnish first name with Russian Vitaly Petrov, he had been the only Italian with a race seat for the season starting on March 18 in Australia.